Andrea/Presentations/2015-10-Gotham-computation-Expressions/slides/slides/index.md

 ---

 # Why learn this?
+' how many of you read about DDD's ubiquitous language?

 ' Because understanding the abstraction and having a common language is worth it ' enables pure FP to represent non functions such as IO, state